NicChr/timeplyr/README.md

 ## Notes

-**All functions that accept a data argument are tidyverse friendly**

-**All functions that accept a data argument can handle grouped calculations**
+**All functions that accept a data argument are tidyverse friendly and can handle grouped calculations**

 The `time_` functions that accept a data frame argument all operate similarly to the tidyverse equivalents but additionally accept a `time`